EEEManchester/gazebosim_world_generator/Readme.md

 * Walls are black
 * Cubes are red
 * Cylinders are blue
-* Custom models can now be specified with specific rgb colour codes **NB: See the challenge1 yaml file for how an example of how to use custom models**
+* Custom models can now be specified with specific rgb colour codes **NB: See the custom_env2 yaml file for how an example of how to use custom models**

-The green channel is reserved for generating none standard sized objects.
+The green channel for boxes and cylinders is reserved for generating none standard sized objects.
 This will be discussed in section Config File.

-One a world has been drawn, it needs to be saved as an image.
+Once a world has been drawn, it needs to be saved as an image.
 I suggest using .tiff as it does not compress the image, which can cause issues further down the line with colour shifts.

-For examples of environemts see the maps folder.
+For examples of environments see the maps folder.

 ## The Config File

-Both Yaml and Json are now supported (Yaml is prefered).
+Both Yaml and Json are now supported (Yaml is best).

-A example config file can be found in the config folder.
+A example config file can be found in the config folder, with custom_env2 being the most complete example showing all possibilities.
 These files are used to layout all of the parameters which are needed for using the map builder.

 The required fields are needed for generating a base world.